Turbine

 Kimberley Swords is an independent advisor with more than 25 years of experience as a senior executive in government and management consulting.
 Kimberley has worked in a variety of advisory roles to major global companies and governments, and as the head of environmental approvals for the Australian Government from 2010 – 2015.
 She brings a global perspective on decarbonisation and the energy transition from her five years with McKinsey & Company.

-Kimberley holds a Bachelor of Veterinary Science (Hons) from the University of Queensland, a Master of Business Administration from RMIT University, and is a graduate of the Australian Institute of Company Directors.
+Kimberley holds a Bachelor of Veterinary Science (Hons) from the University of Queensland, a Master of Business Administration from RMIT University.
+Kimberley is also a Graduate of the Australian Institute of Company Directors.